Operations & Finance Executive · COO

 A Climate Education Credential, Built From Scratch

-Program Operations Grant Development $4.75M+ Secured National Scaling
+Program Operations Grant Development National Scaling

 The Challenge